-As a State Agency our employees are public servants and are governed by a number of key values and principles.
+As a State Agency the Authority's employees are public servants and are governed by a number of key values and principles.

 This chapter describes the values that we strive to embody across the Authority.
 It also sets out the standards that are generally incumbent on members of the public service and which are to be observed in their professional duties.
-Finally, the chapter sets out the very specific public office ethical requirements that must be complied with by certain grades in the Authority.
+The chapter concludes with the very specific public office ethical requirements that must be complied with by certain grades in the Authority.